mzulqa1/mzulqa1.github.io/README.md

 - **`index.html`** — website content and page structure
 - **`styles.css`** — layout, typography, colors, responsive behavior, and visual styling

 You do not need to be a web developer to customize the site.
-Most changes involve replacing text, links, images, and project information in `index.html`.
+Most changes involve replacing text, links, images, and project information in `index.html`, while the overall appearance is controlled through `styles.css`.

 ### Basic Workflow